cristiangraz/kumi/README.md

   to avoid buffering.
 This is how the compression and minification middleware work.
  * Common middleware included.
 Easily use other Go middleware (including anything compatible with ```net/http```).
- * API components (as optional sub-packages) for painless REST API development
+ * API components (as optional sub-packages) for faster API development
  * Built-in CORS handling
  * NotFound and MethodNotAllowed handlers
  * Automatic support for proper HTTP cache headers and included cache sub-package for easy reverse proxy/CDN integration.
  * Graceful restarts
  * HTTP/2 support when using TLS
- * Lots of examples and recipes for things like unit testing and API validation/error responses.

 ## Example
 ```go